Tight factorizations of girth-$g$-regular graphs: Egc girth-4-regular graphs

 \section{Egc girth-4-regular graphs}

 \begin{remark} In this section and in Section~\ref{s3}, we consider $(e_1)(e_2)(e_3)(e_4)$-graphs $\Gamma$ with $(e_1)(e_2)(e_3)(e_4)\ne1111$.
 Many such graphs are toroidal and obtained from the square tessellation denoted by its Schl\"{a}fli symbol $\{4,4\}$.
 Let $T$ be the group of translations of the plane that preserve such tessellation $\{4,4\}$.
 Then, $T$ is isomorphic to $\mathbb{Z}\times\mathbb{Z}$ and acts transitively on the vertices of $\{4,4\}$.
-If $U$ is a subgroup of finite index in $T$, then ${\mathcal M}=\{4,4\}/U$ is a finite map of type $\{4,4\}$ on the torus, and every such map arises this way (\cite{WP}, Section 6).
+If $U$ is a subgroup of finite index in $T$ then ${\mathcal M}=\{4,4\}/U$ is a finite map of type $\{4,4\}$ on the torus, and every such map arises this way (\cite{WP}, Section 6).
 A symmetry $\alpha$ of $\{4,4\}$ acts as a symmetry of $\mathcal M$ if and only if $\alpha$ normalizes $U$.
 Every such $\mathcal M$ has symmetry group $\Aut({\mathcal M})$ transitive on vertices, horizontal edges and vertical edges.
-Moreover, for each edge $e$ of $\mathcal M$, there is a symmetry that reverses $e$.
-Since this tessellation is a lattice, this yields a {\it fundamental region} \cite{CS,Pal} of such lattice.
-Such region will be called a {\it cutout} $\Phi$ and be given by a rectangle $r$ squares wide and $t$ squares high, with the left and right edges identified by parallel translation in order to get a toroidal embedding of $\Gamma$, and the bottom edges identified with the top edges after a shift of $s$ squares to the right, as in Fig.~\ref{f6} of \cite{WP}.
-A toroidal graph with such a cutout will be denoted $\{4,4\}_{r,t}^s$.
-While the aim of \cite{PW,ARS,WP} is the study of edge-transitive graphs, we find 1-factorizations of $g$-tight graphs in graphs $\{4,4\}_{r,t}^s$ of a more ample nature.
-Our notation for the vertices of those cutouts will be $(i,j)$, or $ij$ if no confusion arises, where $0\le i<r$ and $0\le j<t$, as in the examples of tight factorizations in Fig.~\ref{f2}(d--j), with colors encoded by numbers as follows: 1 for red, 2 for blue, 3 for green and 4 for hazel; in case $t=1$ (Fig.~\ref{f2}(h--j)), we further simplify by writing $i$, instead of $(i,0)$ or $i0$.
-(In Fig.~\ref{f2}, we take $a=10\in\mathbb{Z}$ and $b=11\in\mathbb{Z}$).\end{remark}
+Moreover, for each edge $e$ of $\mathcal M$ there is a symmetry that reverses $e$.
+The tessellation $\{4,4\}$ may be considered as a lattice, so it has a {\it fundamental region} \cite{CS,Pal}.
+Such region will be called a {\it cutout} $\Phi$ and be given by a rectangle $r$ squares wide and $t$ squares high, with the left and right edges identified by parallel translation in order to get a toroidal embedding of $\Gamma$ and the bottom edges identified with the top edges after a shift of $s$ squares to the right, as in Fig. 6 of \cite{WP}.
+A toroidal graph with such a cutout will be denoted: